Recipe Credit~ Umme Hamza

 - Now allow to cook on low heat for an hour.

 - Add the paste to the gravy stirring continuously.
 Add this point if you feel you prefer more flavour then you may also add more shaan nihari masala.
+The amount mentioned in the ingredients list is usually perfect with a dash of salt.

 - Allow to simmer on low heat for 1 1/2 hours or till meat is tender.